zeko-fathi/Muscle_Missions/README.md

 ## Lessons Learned
 Creating Muscle Missions was a journey of passion, combining my love for fitness with technology.
 The project honed my skills in SQL query construction, algorithm development, and deepened my understanding of efficient database design.

-## Contribution
-If you're interested in contributing to Muscle Missions, please see our contribution guidelines here.

 ## Contact
-For more information or collaboration opportunities, feel free to contact me at [Your Email/Contact Link].
+For more information or collaboration opportunities, feel free to contact me at zfathi@umich.edu.

 ## Acknowledgments
-Special thanks to [Mention any specific inspirations, helpful resources, or contributors].
+Special thanks to [strengthlog](strengthlog.com) for much of the workouts in my exercise database, and [Unsplash](unsplash.com) and OpenAI's DALL-E for images.